 The Big Dig is visible from the central atriums of the accommodation wings, which adds to the experience — as do the artefacts on display around the hostel.
 Free Wi-Fi is provided in the communal recreation area, which also features a fully-equipped shared kitchen.
 The views of the bridge, Opera House and city from the rooftop deck and BBQ area are mind-blowing.

-There’s certainly plenty for visitors to discover in The Rocks — and it doesn’t have to cost a lot to do it.
+There’s certainly plenty of history for visitors to discover in The Rocks — and it doesn’t have to cost a lot to do it.

 Additional images: Bigstock

 Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.